-We are delighted to announce the appointment of Rev Alexandra Holmes as the new associate priest in Hardington Vale.
+We are delighted to announce the appointment of Rev Alexandra Holmes as the new Associate Priest and Rode Rural Pioneer in Hardington Vale.

 Here Alexandra sends us a message introducing herself:-